 20p effective (Agile + Predbat)£400

-The difference between worst and best SEG choice is roughly £380/year — enough to take payback off by 6–9 months on a typical system.
-Moving from EDF’s ~5.6p to a 15p flat rate alone is worth about £188/year.
+The spread between a lazy standalone tariff and a well-chosen one is roughly £340/year — enough to take 6–9 months off payback on a typical system.
+Moving from a 3p standalone rate to EDF’s 15p alone is worth £240/year.
 SEG choice isn’t a small lever.

 SEG vs the old Feed-in Tariff